QuantEcon/lecture-python.myst/lectures/svd_intro.md

 $$ (eq:tildeAeigenred)

-Mimicking our procedure in Representation 2, we cross our fingers and compute the $m \times p$ matrix
+Mimicking our procedure in Representation 2, we cross our fingers and compute an $m \times p$ matrix

 $$
 \tilde \Phi_s = \tilde U \tilde W